seanrcollings/arc/docs/docs/usage/shell-completions.md

 The following types have builtin completion support:

 - `#!python enum.Enum`
+- `#!python pathlib.Path`
 - `#!python  typing.Literal`
 - `#!python  arc.types.ValidPath`
 - `#!python  arc.types.FilePath`
 - `#!python  arc.types.DirectoryPath`

 ### Custom Types
-When implenting your own types, you can provide completions for them implementing the `#!python __completions__()` method on your class.
+When implenting your own types, you can provide completions for them by implementing the `#!python __completions__()` method on your class.

 This method recieves an `info` object that contains information about the current state of the command line, and `param` which is the parameter that is being completed (in the below example, that parameter would be `foo`).
-The method should return a list of `#!python arc.autocompletions.Completion()` objects that are the possible completions for the parameter.
+The method should return an iterable of `#!python arc.Completion()` objects that are the possible completions for the parameter.

 ```py title="examples/custom_type_completions.py"
 --8<-- "examples/custom_type_completions.py"